Italian literature: Boccaccio

 Boccaccio became famous principally for the Italian work, Decamerone, a collection of a hundred novels, related by a party of men and women who retired to a villa near Florence to escape the plague in 1348.
-Novel-writing, so abundant in the preceding centuries, especially in France, now for the first time assumed an artistic shape.
-The style of Boccaccio tends to the imitation of Latin, but in him prose first took the form of elaborated art.
-The rudeness of the old fabliaux gives place to the careful and conscientious work of a mind that has a feeling for what is beautiful, that has studied the classic authors, and that strives to imitate them as much as possible.
+Novel writing, so abundant in the preceding centuries, especially in France, now for the first time assumed an artistic shape.
+The style of Boccaccio tends to the imitation of Latin, but in him, prose first took the form of elaborated art.
 Over and above this, in the Decamerone, Boccaccio is a delineator of character and an observer of passions.
-In this lies his novelty.
 Much has been written about the sources of the novels of the Decamerone.
 Probably Boccaccio made use both of written and of oral sources.
-Popular tradition must have furnished him with the materials of many stories, as, for example, that of Griselda.

-Unlike Petrarch, who was always discontented, preoccupied, wearied with life, disturbed by disappointments, we find Boccaccio calm, serene, satisfied with himself and with his surroundings.
-Notwithstanding these fundamental differences in their characters, the two great authors were old and warm friends.
-But their affection for Dante was not equal.
-Petrarch, who says that he saw him once in his childhood, did not preserve a pleasant recollection of him, and it would be useless to deny that he was jealous of his renown.
-The Divina Commedia was sent him by Boccaccio, when he was an old man, and he confessed that he never read it.
-On the other hand, Boccaccio felt for Dante something more than love—enthusiasm.
-He wrote a biography of him (which some critics deprecate the accuracy of) and gave public critical lectures on the poem in Santa Maria del Fiore at Florence.